itplr-kosit/validator/docs/api.md

 ````

 ---
-**Attention:** If you decide to implement a custom strategy you need to handle xml security risk.
+:warning: **Attention:** If you decide to implement a custom strategy you need to handle xml security risk.
 Please make sure, that you prevent XXE attacks and
 other kind of attacks.
 Consider using [BaseResolvingStrategy.java](https://github.com/itplr-kosit/validator/tree/master/src/main/java/de/kosit/validationtool/impl/xml/BaseResolvingStrategy.java)
 and the protected methods within to disable certain features.